-Alberta Works Full-Time Income Support eligibility is determined by Human Services criteria.
-While attending a Human Services (Alberta Works) approved training program, individuals may be eligible for Income Support (90K pdf) and Health Benefits (90K pdf).
+Any student who wishes to receive Alberta Works Full Time Income Support for Learners needs to complete an assessment required by Alberta Human Services as eligibility is determined by their criteria.
+While attending a Human Services (Alberta Works) approved training program, individuals may be eligible for a contribution toward their tuition, books, living cost and childcare as well as eligible to receive health benefits.
 The amount of income support is determined by a financial needs assessment.

-3. Submit the paperwork.
+2. Submit the paperwork.

 - Complete the “NAIT Alberta Works Assessment” form and save it to your computer.

 - Save the form using your legal last name followed by your first name (example Doe, Jane.xls).

 - Once completed, email the document to NAIT Financial Aid at firstname.lastname@example.org.

 - Once it is received, the assessment will be reviewed and if basic eligibility is met, you will be contacted within 2 business days to book an appointment for an Employability Assessment with a specialist.

 Please note: Appointments will not be given until all paperwork listed above is complete.